dxgldotorg/dxgl/cfgmgr/ReadMe.txt

 Stored as a 32-bit float encoded as a DWORD.
 If zero, negative, or an invalid value, set to 1.

-(future)
 Member primaryscaley
 INI Entry PrimaryScaleY
 INI Group scaling
 REG_DWORD HKCU\DXGL\Profiles\<app>\PrimaryScaleY
-Custom X scale for primary scaling.
+Custom Y scale for primary scaling.
 Stored as a 32-bit float encoded as a DWORD.
 If zero, negative, or an invalid value, set to 1.